yosephdev/Shopping-Cart/README.md

 # General info
-This project is my personal portfolio web page.
+This simple shopping cart project is part of my Altcademy JQuery course.

 # Technologies
 Project is created with: